adielbm/notes/notes/index.md

 ---
 title: Welcome
 ---
-Hi, I’m Adiel.
+Hi, I’m Adiel! 👋

 This site contains the notes I’ve been taking since the fall of 2022 to organize my learning in computer science.

 I write them in Markdown using [Obsidian](https://obsidian.md/), generate a static site with [Quartz](https://github.com/jackyzha0/quartz) (customized with the [Flexoki](https://github.com/kepano/flexoki) color scheme), and host it on [Netlify](https://www.netlify.com/).
 The source code is available on [GitHub](https://github.com/adielbm/notes/).